Greater Scranton YMCA re-opens childcare for essential workers

-Thanks to a waver, the greater Scranton YMCA was able to open it’s doors for essential workers seeking childcare today.
+Thanks to a waver, the Greater Scranton YMCA was able to open its doors for essential workers seeking childcare Monday.
 We spoke to parents as they dropped their kids off.

 Monday morning, parents like Erin Bonshock who are essential workers could come back to the YMCA to get the support they’ve been missing